 Sunglasses for your Kids: An Absolute Must

-Until we reach our 20s, our eyes let in way more damaging light than older eyes.
+Until we reach our 20s, our eyes let in way more damaging light then older eyes.
 Ultraviolet light is the main culprit (primary sources are the sun and reflected sunlight on water, sand, snow and roads).
 This makes sunglasses essential for protecting young eyes.
-Every child should have a pair of quality sunglasses.
+Every child should have a pair of quality UV-400 protective sunglasses.

 * If you do not have Alberta Health Care, standard professional fees apply

 *See store for details, select styles & sizes to choose from